mmstanone/blocksci/README.md

 1. Clone this repository
     1. You also need to clone with submodules.
 For that, either use `--recurse-submodules` while cloning, or, in the cloned repository, follow with `git submodule init` and `git submodule update --recursive`.
 2. Install [Docker](https://docs.docker.com/get-docker/)
-3. Build the Docker image by running `docker build -t blocksci-cj .` in the root of the repository.
+3. Build the Docker image by running `docker build --build-arg NTHREADS=<number of threads> -t blocksci-cj .` in the root of the repository.
 This is just an initial setup to get all the libraries, and the *real* compilation will happen later.
     1. We use `uv` to speed up the `blockscipy` installation, since it takes a long time.
+    2. Use NTHREADS build argument to control how many threads are used (passed to `make -j${NTHREADS}`).

 Now - since BlockSci is a memory-intensive and disk-consuming tool, we **strongly** recommend you to not hold the BlockSci data directly in the image, but to mount a persistent volume to the container.